 Software doesn’t work in isolation.
 The authentication library interacts with user profiles, which interact with screen design and data access, which interacts with reporting.
 The tendrils of one feature reach out and touch other features.
 Sometimes in surprising ways.
 Regression testing is how these surprises are sometimes discovered.

-How to Create Regression Testing Strategy
+How to Perform Regression Testing

 One way to approach the problem of compressed time for regression testing is through socializing testing information using a ‘regression board’.